Journey to the East – Buddhist Art Across Cultures

 To attain liberation from repeated rebirth is to break away from the cycle and enter into nirvana.
 Four Noble Truths, formulated by Buddhist thinkers, explain how we can achieve nirvana.
 Perhaps, they are the basis of the Buddha’s teaching.

 They tell us that existence is suffering.
 This means that we do not find ultimate happiness or satisfaction in anything we experience.
-The cause of suffering is craving, implying that we tend to grasp at things or to push them away.
+The cause of suffering is craving, implying that we tend to grasp things or push them away.
 Consequently, we find ourselves at odds with the way life really is.
 The cessation of suffering comes with the cessation of craving.

 Path to Nirvana